AI Content Is Not Cheap If It Forces Human Editors to Become Fact Checkers

 What good AI content looks like in practice

-The proof is in the outcomes brands have already seen when content systems are built this way.
+The results brands have already seen when content systems are built this way are hard to ignore.
 Giesswein generated €2M in incremental top-line revenue from automated agentic content.
 Nanga saw 250 percent non-brand organic traffic growth in under 12 weeks without straining internal resources.
-Whitestep published 142 new pages across three brands, gained 90k impressions and 13 percent organic clicks, and saved 8 hours a week with one person.
-Kyoto Pearl recovered 100 percent of traffic and non-brand visibility after a Shopify migration in 90 days, with impressions exceeding pre-migration levels.
-Asceno got 82 percent of non-brand impressions from Sprite content and improved average search position from 14.1 to 6.5.
-Those are not vanity metrics in a shiny hat.
-They are signs that the system is doing actual work.
+Whitestep published 142 new pages across three brands, gained 90k impressions and 13 percent more organic clicks, and saved eight hours a week with one person.

 Frequently asked questions